GlobalCitizenshipFoundation/global-gateway/docs.md

 **Implementation Details:**

 *   **Material Design 3 Styling:**
-    *   The `src/app/globals.css` file has been updated to incorporate the Material Design 3 color palette, defining HSL values for both light and dark themes.
+    *   The `src/app/globals.css` file has been updated to incorporate the Material Design 3 color palette, defining HSL values for both light and dark themes, based on the primary seed color `#880E4F`.
     *   `tailwind.config.ts` has been extended to map these new CSS variables to Tailwind utility classes, including primary, secondary, tertiary, destructive, card, popover, muted, accent, border, input, ring, and specific sidebar and chart colors.
 This ensures M3 compliance across the application's visual elements.
 *   **Supabase Client Integration:**
     *   The existing `src/integrations/supabase/client.ts` is used for browser-side Supabase interactions.